ThomasMertes/seed7/src/read_me.txt

 COMPILING UNDER WINDOWS WITH BCC32

-    To utilize compilation with make and bcc32 (the make utility and the command line compiler of a smaller software company) use a console, go to the 'src' directory and type:
+    To utilize compilation with make and bcc32 (the make utility and the C compiler of a smaller software company) use a console, go to the 'src' directory and type:

     copy mk_bcc32.mak makefile
     make depend